Get Started with the Salesforce Mobile App

 Yuck.
 That sounds frustrating, doesn’t it?
 But it doesn’t have to be that way.
 You can significantly improve the experience of mobile users by taking the time to tweak a few mobile-specific organization settings.

-By customizing the Salesforce app, you can mold the mobile app into a powerful tool that helps your users get work done fast.
+By customizing the Salesforce mobile app, you can mold it into a powerful tool that helps your users get work done fast.
 In this module, we cover three features you can use to customize the mobile app.

 - Quick actions